Southbound (2015 film): Production

 Producers Brad Miska and Radio Silence began working together in 2014 to create the concept as Miska brought on Benjamin, Bruckner, and Horvath to fill out the other director roles.

 Pre-production began in shortly thereafter and the filmmakers (most of whom had previously worked together on V/H/S) collaborated throughout the process.

 Principal photography took place in various locations throughout the greater Los Angeles area and the Mojave Desert in 2015, including Twentynine Palms and Amboy.
-Roy’s was filmed at Roy's Motel and Café in Amboy, California.
+Roy's was filmed at Roy's Motel and Café in Amboy, California.

-A festival version of the film premiered at the Toronto International Film Festival on September 16, 2015 and the final cut was released theatrically on February 5, 2016 in a limited release.